Scandinavian Men Say No, Thanks to All-male Panels

 – It’s time for us men to stand back, realizing how increased equality benefits not only justice, but actual competitive advantage for companies and organisations, says Fredrik Wass, co-founder of #TackaNej in Sweden.

 – There is a lot of talk about gender equality, but we decided to do something about it.
-This kind of intiatives can make organizers to really find the best and most competent persons to put on stage, Fredrik Wass continues.
+These kind of initiatives can make organizers find the best and most competent persons to put on stage, Fredrik Wass continues.

-In Norway the campaign, with the hashtag #TakkNei, was launched this week.
+In Norway the campaign, with the hashtag #TakkNei, has launched.
 The Norwegian list of signatories is currently growing, so far ranging from lawyers, CEOs to writers and politicians.

 The Norwegian initiator Benja Stig Fagerland, Founder and CEO of Women Sp3akers, sees the Say No campaign as part of a new, international wave of feminism that is driven by social media.

 – All over the world, we see strong, digital networks that are challenging stereotypes and renewing the debate on gender, says Fagerland.